B2MSolutions/store/README.md

 # Rhostore ([mprodigy instrumented](https://github.com/B2MSolutions/rhodes-mprodigy))

-## a simple example application used to demonstrate and test sync
+A simple example application used to demonstrate and test sync

 This version has been instrumented to demonstrate usage of the [rhodes-mprodigy](https://github.com/B2MSolutions/rhodes-mprodigy) native extension.